shyamsridhar123/generative-ai-for-beginners-experimentpod/05-advanced-prompts/README.md

 ## 🚀 Challenge

 You just used the self-refine technique in the assignment.
 Take any program you built and consider what improvements you would want to apply to it.
 Now use the self-refine technique to apply the proposed changes.
 What did you think the result, better or worse?

-## Great Work!
-Continue Your Learning

-After completing this lesson, check out our [Generative AI Learning collection](https://aka.ms/genai-collection?WT.mc_id=academic-105485-koreyst) to continue leveling up your Generative AI knowledge!

-Head over to Lesson 6 where we will apply our knowledge of Prompt Engineering by [building text generation apps](../06-text-generation-apps/README.md?WT.mc_id=academic-105485-koreyst)